casualcore/casual/documentation/requirement/web-gui.md

 List of services with:

-* name
+* Name
-* type
+* Type
 * transaction-semantic
-* instances
+* Instances
     * "expand" to instance view?
     * if an instance is a outbound-connection (gateway) show info about this.

-Should be easy to manage instanses from this view, since services should be what's interesting
+Should be easy to manage instances from this view, since services should be what's interesting

 **source: broker**